 Illustration 3: Imaging Configuration Controls

 You may also override the current selection by unchecking the Default box and selecting a new one from the drop down window.
-Imaging Configurations you have previously loaded from the SoftRIP Imaging Configurations CD's will be available in this window.
+Imaging Configurations you have previously loaded from the SoftRIP's Imaging Configurations Download will be available in this window.

 Checking Apply Transforms activates the Rotate/Mirror/Scale controls.